HRx88/BED2024Apr_P02_Team07/README.md

 (Sarrinah)

 Additional features
-- users can filter their search for courses based on categories, languages and skill level
+- Users can filter their search for courses based on categories, languages and skill level
-- On the My learning page, there is a Course Favourites section for users to see their favourite courses and Recommended Courses
+- On the My Learning page, there is a Course Favourites section for users to see their favourite courses and Recommended Courses
 - In the Blog page, users can communicate with other users by leaving a blog, or replying to a blog if they want to know more about a certain topic or get recommendations.
--
+- On the My Account page, recent courses that they have visited will be shown.
+They can aslo choose to edit or delete their profile on the same page.

 Technologies Used
 -